Occupational health and menopause awareness in the workplace

-'The change’ as an issue affecting a large proportion of the workforce.
-However, it is still considered a taboo subject by many businesses.
-10% of women quit their jobs because of their menopause experience and many others suffer in silence because they feel it is not a subject to be broached, or that they will not be taken seriously.
+About 3.5 million are aged 50 and over.
+10% of women quit their jobs because of their menopause experience and many others suffer in silence because they feel it is not a subject to be broached - occupational health issues for older workers in general, and older women workers in particular, have often been ignored - or that they will not be taken seriously.

 Thousands of female workers experience key menopause symptoms such as:

 Businesses have traditionally been squeamish about addressing issues raised by the menopause.
 However, as the UK workforce ages, the discussion must open up.

 The Laugholoy menopause workshop tackles the issues head-on and allows businesses to start the menopause debate in an open, engaging, non-threatening and fun way.